 The view across the street from the front porch in the movie:

 Here’s the same view via Google Streetview today:

 The side of the house shown in the movie (you can see they didn’t bother changing the house number):

-It’s only a few bucks to rent on Amazon if you’re in the mood to revisit it, too.
-(Amazon affiliate link)
+You can also rent it on Amazon if you’re in the mood to revisit it.